Have you got a pretty packed schedule? Snap! So have I and that’s why maximising time is absolutely essential.

 It’s amazing how much more clarity you have after a short break – even 15 minutes can make a difference.

 You’ll work more efficiently – guaranteed!
-I didn’t always used to do this, but once I started to implement this technique, it’s made a huge difference.
-My go to tool is a quick 5 minute meditation using the Bliss Bomb that I subscribe to.
+I didn’t always use to do this, but once I started to implement this technique, it’s made a huge difference.
+My go-to tool is a quick 5 minute meditation using the Bliss Bomb that I subscribe to.